devfort/npm-mirror-cookbook/README.md

 Include `npm-mirror` and it will install CouchDB and set it replicating http://npmjs.org.
 This will take a _very_ long time (probably a day or two), and require tens of gigabytes of storage.
 You have been warned.

+You can keep an eye on the mirroring progress at `http://YOUR_MIRROR_HOSTNAME:5984/_utils/status.html`.
+Given the way Couch does replication, if you reload the VM or break the connection, it'll probably go a bit wrong and you'll need to start again.
+Again: you've been warned.

-To use the npm mirror, add this to your `~/.npmrc` file:
+To use the npm mirror (which you can do even before mirroring is complete), add this to your `~/.npmrc` file:

     registry = http://YOUR_MIRROR_HOSTNAME:5984/registry/_design/app/_rewrite